illarionov/wasm-sqlite-open-helper/README.md

 Key Features:

-- Compatible with Android API 33+ and JVM JDK 17+.
+- Compatible with Android API 28+ and JVM JDK 17+.
 - Simple JVM-only runtime with minimal dependencies.
 - Single-threaded only.

-It can be used on Android API 33+.

 When using this embedder, you must use SQLite compiled without multithreading support.